 The McKinsey chart below shows just aspects where digital transformation can play:

-- The (digital) customer experience (de facto a key element with many digital transformations being a mix of customer experience optimization and process improvement – and cost savings).
+- The (digital) customer experience (as said, de facto a key element with many digital transformations being a mix of customer experience optimization and process improvement – and cost savings).

 - Distribution, marketing and sales: another usual suspect and in practice an area (along with customer service) that is often one of the earliest areas undergoing digital transformations.